oslabs-beta/socketcast/README.md

 ## What's next?
 * Add support for other protocols such as HTTP2
 * Create the ability to build URL paths for the client application to subscribe selectively to events
-* Add event/channel functionality to servers
+* Add ability to parse authentication headers
+* Log debugging information from client

 ## Want to contribute?
 Socketcast encourages contributions to this product, pull requests are welcome.